At Desi weddings, everyone seems to think there is a dire need to impress your community and throw a big party.

-9. The hopeful singles trying to meet someone, but that doesn’t work when all the aunties/uncles are watching your every move.
+9. The hopeful singles trying to meet someone (but that doesn’t work when all the aunties and uncles are watching your every move)

 Now there are an extra sixty people at the wedding reception in a banquet hall that is already crowded.
 The hall is now rolling out extra tables because a ‘+1’ got interpreted as you plus your entire family.

-11. And the ones just trying to have a good time.
+11. Finally, the ones just trying to have a good time

 I see you!